 Dr. Holmes was a member of St. James Anglican Church, the Baldoon Masonic Lodge, the Scottish Rite and he was a 32nd degree Mason.

 Dr. Holmes was not re-elected in 1980 and he moved to Fort Worth, Texas, in August of 1980.
 In Texas, Dr. Holmes continued to practice medicine.
 He was the Chief of Staff at Medical Plaza Hospital and he was on the Board of St. Francis Village.

 Dr. Holmes retired in 1995.
-Dr. Holmes died on the 29th of December, 2011 leaving behind his wife Isabel, his 3 children, 6 grandchildren and 2 great-grandchildren.
-He was buried at the Greenwood Memorial Park and Mausoleum in Fort Worth, Texas.
+He died in Fort Worth, Texas on the 29th of December, 2011 leaving behind his wife Isabel, his 3 children, 6 grandchildren and 4 great-grandchildren.
+Dr. Holmes was interred at the Greenwood Memorial Park and Mausoleum in Fort Worth, Texas.

-*His son David, also became a doctor and practices medicine in Texas.
+*His son Dr. David Holmes practices medicine in Texas.

 **Dr. Malcolm Horneck McKay, Dr. Ron Brooksbank and Dr. Jay Richardson also appear on the Chatham-Kent Physician Tribute website.